GAP insurance purchase options: which GAP insurance policy is best for me?

 Car finance, or Personal Contract Purchase (PCP), is currently the most popular way to pay for a new or used car.
 However, if the car is written off or stolen, you may find that your comprehensive insurer won’t pay out enough to cover the remainder of your monthly payments.
 This is where GAP insurance comes in handy, and a Back to Invoice Plus or Vehicle Replacement Plus policy is most suitable.

 Return to Invoice Plus, also known as Back to Invoice Plus, will pay the difference between your car insurer’s settlement and the original invoice price, if you have paid outright.
-If you have a PCP loan, you will either receive the original invoice price or the remaining monthly payments, whichever is higher at the time of claim.
+If you have a PCP agreement, you will either receive the original invoice price or the outstanding finance, whichever is higher at the time of claim.
 There is a limited time to purchase GAP insurance after getting your car, so if you miss the deadline for these GAP insurance policies, you may still be able to buy Agreed Value GAP insurance, but this won’t cover finance payments.

 Which policy is best for you depends on a number of factors.
 Vehicle Replacement GAP insurance policies are more suitable than Return to Invoice if you are worried about the cost of a replacement car being higher.
 This way, if your car is written off or stolen, your GAP insurance cover will meet the cost of a new replacement vehicle rather than the original invoice price.
-If the car is not brand new, it will be a same-age replacement.
+If the car is not brand new, it will be replaced with the same age as when you originally purchased the vehicle.

 Personal loans are often used to pay off credit card debt and make large payments such as home refurbishments, but they can also be used to fund your next car.
 Certain elements are taken into consideration before you can qualify for a personal loan, such as your credit score and income.
 If you take out a GAP insurance policy for a car bought with a personal loan, the same policies that you would choose for a car on finance would be recommended (Back to Invoice Plus or Vehicle Replacement Plus).

 Getting GAP insurance for a car financed with a personal loan is incredibly important for a number of reasons.
-For example, with recent increase to interest rates for personal loans, people could feel that extra strain on their finances should you need to pay back your car loan if your car is declared a total loss.
+For example, with recent increase to interest rates for personal loans, people could feel that extra strain on their finances should you need to pay back your car loan in the event of a total loss.
 Also, GAP insurance protects drivers from any financial shortfall between the car insurer’s settlement and the original invoice price of the vehicle.

 If you want to drive a brand-new car without having to buy it outright, then a contract hire (or leasing) might be the better choice.
 If you have funded your car this way, the only GAP insurance policy you will qualify for is Contract Hire GAP insurance.